LucasErrNotFound/AHON-TRACK/README.md

 ## Features :jigsaw:
 ### :closed_lock_with_key: Login Window
 A custom-styled authentication interface for staff and admin, featuring username and password login with clear **data validation** and **toast messages**.
-It supports **role-based access**, ensuring staff and admin levels receive appropriate permissions upon successful sign-in.
+It supports **role-based access**, ensuring each user receives the correct permissions upon sign-in.
+With the newly added **Forgot Password** feature, users can now recover their accounts directly from the login screen, improving accessibility and reducing administrative load. (outdated gif)

 ![login-showcase](https://raw.githubusercontent.com/LucasErrNotFound/AHON-TRACK/main/docs/login-showcase.gif)

 ---

 ### :computer: Shell Window
 The Shell Window serves as the central workspace of the gym management system, offering unified access to modules such as employee management, walk-ins, member records, scheduling, billing, and analytics.
 It automatically adapts to the user’s role, giving admins full access while presenting staff with only the modules relevant to their permissions for a secure and focused workflow.
-With the newly added Forgot Password feature, users can now recover their accounts directly from the login screen, improving accessibility and reducing administrative load.

 > [WIP] :building_construction: